Google to replace Android Auto for phones with Google Assistant in new update

 Google will shut down standalone 'Android Auto for Phone Screens' app from Android 12 onwards.
 This will help anyone looking for a driving-friendly interface for their Android phone.

 Google says car owners should use the Google Assistant driving mode instead, available within the Google Maps app, or the native Android Auto interface available inside cars compatible with it.
+Google also assures that the experience won't be changing for anyone using Android Auto while driving a car.

 Trending CarsFind More Cars